Category Archives: Military Spending

 Photo: Michael West Media.
 Click to enlarge.

-In the United States, the Biden administration, like the Trump administration that preceded it, is hellbent on preventing China from achieving parity with the U.S. on the global stage.
-In fact, to protect its hegemony, the U.S. is prepared to use every means, including military might, to prevent this from occurring.
+In the United States, the Biden administration, like the Trump administration that preceded it, is hellbent on preventing China from achieving parity with the US on the global stage.
+In fact, to protect its hegemony, the US is prepared to use every means, including military might, to prevent this from occurring.
 Continue reading AUKUS and the encirclement of China

 AUKUS Petition: No Nuclear Submarines; End U.S. Dominance; Healthcare Not Warfare